This post may contain affiliate links. For more information, read my disclosure policy.

 • When you’re making these copycat Lofthouse Cookies, you have to be sure and flatten them.
 They don’t spread much at all, so if you want an ice flat cookie for the buttercream frosting, flatten them with the bottom of a glass.

-• When you’re baking these soft sugar cookies, be sure to not over-bake them.
+• To get soft cookies, be sure to not over-bake them.
 That is key to getting the soft cake-like Lofthouse Cookie taste and texture.
 I took them out when they were JUST no longer glossy and barely light golden.
 If you wait until you see the bottoms be golden, you’ve over-baked them.

 • I love using pure vanilla extract in the cookies and frosting.
 You can also add a bit of almond extract for extra flavor.

-• Use food coloring to tint your frosting just like the real Lofthouse Cookies!
+• Use food coloring to tint your frosting just like the real Lofthouse Cookies and don’t forget the sprinkles.

 FAQ